Home

 Treatment:

-Orthotics control internal rotation of the tibia thereby reducing tractional forces placed on the knee joint and growth plate of the child.
+reducing tractional forces placed on the knee joint and

-Ice therapy, rest.
+Additional treatment: Ice therapy, rest. |